-The continuation of College Composition I this course builds on the composition and research foundation acquired in ENGL110M and concentrates centrally on argumentative writing and advanced research methods.
+The continuation of College Composition I with Corequisite or College Composition I this course builds on the composition and research foundation acquired in ENGL109M or ENGL110M and concentrates centrally on argumentative writing and advanced research methods.
 Students are instructed in analytical reading techniques, critical research methods, information literacy standards and current documentation procedures in preparation for the culminating research thesis.
-The College Composition II research thesis demonstrates fluency in argumentative and research strategies as well as competency in information literacy skills.
-Prerequisite: A grade of "C" or better in ENGL110M or equivalent, or permission of the instructor.
-(Fulfills English or Humanities requirement)
+The College Composition Il research thesis demonstrates fluency in argumentative and research strategies as well as competency in information literacy skills.
+Prerequisite: ENGL109M or

+ENGL110M with a grade of C or better or permission of the instructor.
+(Fulfills English